Bulacan State University: Institute of Local Government Administration

 The Institute of Local Government Administration is the primary extension agency of BulSU.
 Instituted in 1995 in partnership with the Local Government Academy of the Department of Interior and Local Government and the provincial government of Bulacan, the Institute actively promotes the knowledge, skills attitudes and values that make for effective, efficient, responsive and service-oriented local governance in the cities and the countryside.

 The institute provides Continuing Education, Technology Transfer and Consultancy, Technology Job Information/Placement, Communications Media, Local Government Capability Building Program, Integrated Capability Building Program, Technology of Participation, Building Customer Service Skills, Action Planning Workshop, Public Service Excellence Program, Planning and Budgeting Workshop, Barangay Executive Training, Continuing Cooperative Training, Opinion Poll Survey, Moral Leadership and Peak Performance, Barangay Justice Service System, and Codification of Ordinance.

 DOST-BulSU Food Testing Laboratory

 The laboratory has been performing different food testing services like microbiological tests, physico-chemical tests, and shelf-life testing.

 CHED-DepED Teacher Training Center

 The Commission on Higher Education (CHED) has chosen the BulSU College of Education to be one of the training centers nationwide for teachers who want to be educated in areas beyond their specialization.
 As one of the 85 training centers all over the country chosen by CHED.
-Teachers in Central Luzon Region under the Department of Education underwent training for a certificate program.
+Teachers in Central Luzon under the Department of Education underwent training for a certificate program.

 BulSU Language Center

-Bulacan State University Language Center, located at the Malolos Campus, is an English language center, that works hand-in-hand with top universities in South Korea, Taiwan, Hong Kong and Mainland China.
+Bulacan State University Language Center, located at the Malolos Campus, is an English language center, that works hand-in-hand with top universities in South Korea, Taiwan, Hong Kong and mainland China.